pg8wood/discord-voice-assistant-bot/README.md

 ## Usage

-### Vanilla bot
+### Regular bot
-Run `python3 bot/bot_service.py` (Mac users should run `bot/bot_service.sh`) to run the Discord bot without any fancy Google Assistant functionality.
+The bot can be run without any fancy Google Assistant functionality.

+Linux & Mac: `bot_service.sh` Windows: `python3 bot_service.py`

 ### Google Assistant mode
 Run the Sanic server with `python3 bot/index.py`.
-This will run the web server at http://localhost:8000.
+This will run the web server at [http://localhost:8000](http://localhost:8000).

 If you're hosting the bot elsewhere, run the server the way you're used to.
 You may need to edit the configuration in `index.py`.